e-mon/lish-moa/README.md

     - Nothing
 - Key assumptions
     - It is assumed that all of our codes are executed on Kaggle notebook or Docker environment above mentioned. please check `docker-compose.yaml` file to reproduct Kaggle notebook environment in your pc via Docker image.
+    - If you want to not use pretrained model, just remove cache directory and rerun.

 ## B3 Configuration files
 - Nothing